-Somali lawmakers reverse president's extended stay in power
+Somali lawmakers reverse president’s extended stay in power

 It is unknown how long it will take for the election to be organized.

-Opposition leaders did not appear to be satisfied with Saturday’s events.
+Opposition leaders, however, did not appear to be satisfied with Saturday’s events.

 “(The president) can never be trusted as he flip-flops between his own words in unpredictable or reasonable ways,” said Abdirahman Abdishakur, one of the opposition candidates.

-Despite the prime minister’s call for all security forces to return to their barracks, the soldiers backing the opposition remained on the streets of the capital.
+Despite the prime minister’s call for all security forces to return to their barracks, the soldiers backing the opposition remained on the streets of the capital Saturday.
 Mogadishu was quiet, but tense.

 And some of the displaced hesitated to go home.